 When the playoffs started, national media and the talking heads on ESPN and TNT made a big deal about how Boston would contest these playoffs without two starters, Irving and Gordon Hayward.
 But the latter has been gone so long (having gruesomely wrecked his ankle in the season opener), it honestly doesn’t feel anymore like we’re playing without him.
 In theory, Hayward is a stud, exactly the sort of wing shooter the Celtics need.
 But he was a brand new free agent signing back in October.
 He might have taken Boston to the next level but we really don’t know for sure.
 [One thing is for sure: If he had played this season, Jayson Tatum and Jaylen Brown would not have progressed as far as they have.
 The minutes and end-of-game possessions would not have been there for them.]

 But too many folks missed the fact that Boston opened these playoffs without three starters, because Smart is one of the five best guys on this team and the best all-court defender in the NBA.
 He might not have started every game, but he finished every game (that mattered).
 Without Irving and Hayward, Boston will always struggle to score down the stretch.
-But with Smart guarding the other team’s best player (a role he routinely occupies), with Smart representing a massive upgrade over plucky-but-limited Shane Larkin in the guard rotation, the Celtics are a different team.
+But with Smart guarding the other team’s best player (a role he relishes and routinely occupies), with Smart representing a massive upgrade over plucky-but-limited Shane Larkin in the guard rotation, the Celtics are a different team.

 There is no one in basketball quite like Marcus Smart, and I’m not sure why the rest of the league fails to appreciate this fact.
 He is the best defender on the league’s top defensive team but garners no laurels.
 He wasn’t even named to the All-NBA Defensive Team last season, when he was healthy.
 See here that list of 10 honorees from 2016-17: